 Mindfulness practice trains your brain to be less reactive to anxious thoughts and external triggers.
 It’s about paying attention to the present moment without judgment.
 This practice helps you create a space between a stressful event and your response to it.

 You can start with simple mindfulness exercises.
 Find a quiet place and focus on your breath for just five minutes.
 When your mind wanders, gently guide it back.
 Over time, mindfulness meditation can lower your baseline stress levels, making you less susceptible to pressure.
-Other options like tai chi or guided imagery are also powerful mindfulness tools.
+Options like tai chi or guided imagery are also powerful mindfulness tools.

 How to Stay Calm Under Pressure with Trained Control

 These thinkers believed we suffer more in imagination than in reality.
 They taught that external events have no real power over us.
 The only power they have is the one we give them with our perception and our reaction.
-Positive self-talk is a modern application of this ancient wisdom.

 “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”

-— Marcus Aurelius
+— Marcus Aurelius, Meditations

 The Center-Breath Command Drill